kavia-common/personal-notes-manager-27974-27994/notes_backend/interfaces/README.md

   )

 Database initialization
-- Ensure database tables are created on startup (e.g., in a FastAPI startup event) so the app is ready to serve requests without manual migrations for this simple demo.
+- Database tables are created on startup so the app is ready to serve requests without manual migrations in this demo.
-- Example:
-  @app.on_event("startup")
-  async def on_startup():
-      # SQLAlchemy example:
-      # Base.metadata.create_all(bind=engine)
-      pass
+- Implemented via FastAPI startup event calling init_db().